What is a sales methodology?

 SNAP - the pros

-• This methodology is highly tailored to the modern buyer, unlike many other methodologies and is particularly effective in B2B SaaS sales.
+- Unlike many other methodologies, this methodology is highly tailored to the modern buyer and is particularly effective in B2B SaaS sales.

 SNAP - the cons

-Created in the 1940s by Robert Miller and Stephen Heiman, this three-phase methodology was created specifically for larger and more complex decision-making groups and higher-value deals.
-The two key focuses are on relationship building with each individual within the decision-making group and on achieving the close.
+Robert Miller and Stephen Heiman created this three-phase methodology in the 1940s.
+It was specifically designed for larger and more complex decision-making groups and higher-value deals.
+The two key focuses are on building relationships with each individual within the decision-making group and on achieving the close.

 Miller Heiman explained